 By Glen C. Strathy

 Asking "What is Literary Fiction?" is a little bit like asking "What is art?"
 Most of its biggest fans can't give you a clear answer, but they know it when they see it.
-So even when critics can't say what literary fiction is, they can easily give long lists of novels that do and don't make the cut.
+So even though critics can't say exactly what literary fiction is, they can easily tell you which novels do and do not make the cut.
 Of course, there's a big grey area between literary fiction and genre fiction, which is where lots of fun discussions take place.

 Fans of genre fiction sometimes claim that Literary Fiction is pretentious, plotless, and boring.
 On the other side, Literary readers are likely to say that genre fiction is vulgar, predictable, plot-heavy, and (ironically) boring.
 We'll get to taste in a moment.

 it would be tempting to say that Literary Fiction is just another

 genre, that's not a claim that pleases anyone.
 Most readers do not see Literary Fiction as a "genre among genres" but as a something

 different.
 The fans see it as superior.
 And many say it is not a genre at all.

 In the city where I live, for example, there are two annual conferences for book lovers.
 One features Literary writers almost exclusively, with perhaps one or two token genre writers (if they can draw a crowd).
 The other features all the genres -- except Literary.
 The divide between Literary and genre fiction readers is quite marked, far greater than the divide between Literary and genre fiction itself.

 So before we try to answer the question, "What is Literary Fiction?", let's consider why the divide exists...